 Top of the House Tours $4.00 per person

 Ocmulgee is Macon’s number 1 tourist destination, and the reason is clear.
 See the great temple mound, explore North America’s only reconstructed earth lodge, or walk across Civil War battlefields, where 17,000 years of history greet you.
 What makes visiting the Ocmulgee more special is that the monument’s earth lodge floor turns 1,000 this year!
-The Ocmulgee National Monument is definitely a must-visit, especially if you’re interested in Native American history and culture, the outdoors and hiking.
+The Ocmulgee Mounds National Historical Park is definitely a must-visit, especially if you’re interested in Native American history and culture, the outdoors and hiking.

 1207 Emery Highway